Vizonex/pyduktape3/README.md

 > [!Warning]
 > duktape is an __Unmaintained C Library__ and probably will end up being unmaintained unless a miracle happens
-> and soemone steps in and adds in ECMA6.
-If your looking for a javascript backend that is maintained,
+> and someone manages to step in and add in ECMA6 which is quite a long ways to go.
+If your looking for a
-> try [CYJS](https://github.com/Vizonex/cyjs) It can tackle and rip through html5 easily and has a friendlier
+> javascript backend that is maintained, try [CYJS](https://github.com/Vizonex/cyjs) It can tackle and rip
-> License all together.
+> through html5 easily and has a friendlier License all together.

 # Documentation